NCAS-CMS/cfdm/docs/source/introduction.rst

 The cfdm package can

 * read :term:`field constructs <field construct>` and :term:`domain
-  constructs <domain construct>` from netCDF and CDL datasets with a choice of netCDF backends,
+  constructs <domain construct>` from netCDF, CDL, and Zarr datasets with a choice of netCDF backends,

 * be fully flexible with respect to HDF5 chunking,